petros-d/docs/docs/deferrable-operators.md

 3. The Triggerer runs the task's Trigger periodically to check whether or not the condition has been met.
 4. Once the Triggerer condition succeeds, the Task is again queued by the Scheduler.
 This time, the task begins executing its main function when as soon as it's picked up by a Worker.

-To learn more about deferring, read the Apache Airflow [Deferring documentation](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).
+To learn more about deferring, read the Apache Airflow [documention on Deferring](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html).

 ## Using Deferrable Operators